AchelDrinker/CLEANER_42_IMPROVED/README.md

 CLEAN++ is based on cclean but its improved.

-First of all, git clone this bash script and use this command in the directory where you git cloned Clean++.
+First of all, git clone this bash script and use these commands in the directory where you git cloned Clean++.
+`chmod 777 cleaner.sh`

-`sh cleaner.sh install`
+`./cleaner.sh install`

 Second, `exit` your terminal and launch it again.